Report poor private rented housing conditions

 Report an issue with your rented house

 We will only visit a tenants home if they want us to and after carefully considering all the issues.
-If we find the house poses a risk to your health and safety we will work with the landlord to achieve the necessary improvements.
+We also normally have to notify your landlord that we intend to carry out an inspection of your home.
+If at this visit we find the house poses a risk to your health and safety we will normally work with the landlord to achieve the necessary improvements.
+It’s important to remember that we have to allow a reasonable period of time for these works to be carried out.

-Although we will try and do this informally, in some situations we may need to use our enforcement powers to ensure the work is carried out.
+Although we may try and ensure works are carried out informally, in some situations we may need to use our enforcement powers to ensure the work is carried out within a reasonable period of time.
 Our housing enforcement policy explains what landlords and tenants can expect from us and how we will use our powers in a fair and consistent way.

 Report an issue with your rented house in North Dorset, Purbeck, West Dorset and Weymouth and Portland